codysfang/Emergency_Centre_Melbourne/README.md

-# Optimal Location for Emergency Centres in Melbourne
+# Optimal Locations for Emergency Centres in Melbourne

 ### Datasets: